lukegao11/antra-learning/week2-c#basics/Assignment3/Concept_questions.md

 # Object-Oriented Programming
 ## Test your knowledge
 ### 1. What are the six combinations of access modifier keywords and what do they do?
+public: The public access modifier is the most permissive and allows access from any other class in any package.
+Public class members can be accessed without any restrictions.

+protected: The protected access modifier allows access from within the same package and subclasses in any package.
+Protected class members can be accessed by classes in the same package or by subclasses of the class in any package.

+default (package-private): The default access modifier (also called package-private) allows access from within the same package only.
+Class members with default access can be accessed by classes in the same package but not by classes in other packages.

+private: The private access modifier is the most restrictive and allows access only from within the same class.
+Private class members cannot be accessed by any other class.

+public protected: This combination is not valid because both modifiers are mutually exclusive.

+private protected: This combination is also not valid because both modifiers are mutually exclusive.
 ### 2. What is the difference between the static, const, and readonly keywords when applied to a type member?
 ### 3. What does a constructor do?
 ### 4. Why is the partial keyword useful?